MicrosoftDocs/winrt-api/windows.ui.composition/rectangleclip_bottom.md

 ## -description

-Gets or sets the position of the bottom edge of the rectangle.
+Gets or sets the offset from the bottom of the visual.
+The portion of the visual below the edge defined by `Bottom` will be clipped.
+Animatable.

 ## -property-value

-The position of the bottom edge of the rectangle.
+The offset from the bottom of the visual, in pixels.

 ## -remarks